ZhalehNaserzare/SportCalender/README.md

 ## Installation

-To install the application run `composer install`
+To install the application run `composer install`.

+## Testing

+To execute the UnitTests run `./vendor/bin/phpunit tests --testdox` in the console.

 ## Coding Exercise